 Dent advises, "For the best comprehension and emotional reactions, take it slow and focus on breaks, pauses, and intonation.”

 5. Ask a Trusted Friend to Listen and Edit

 “Many couples want to keep their vows secret before their wedding day, but that’s not always a good idea—particularly if you’re uneasy in the writing and public speaking department,” says Dent.
 “Once you’ve rehearsed out loud and made notes about where to take a breath, it’s time to practice with an audience.”
 You might know exactly what you’re trying to say, but that doesn’t mean your guests (or your partner) will hear the same thing or really get it.
 A close friend who is a great sounding board (and a pro at keeping secrets) is an important ally to have.
 “They can give you constructive criticism and help you improve your vows to make sure you really get that meaning across.”

 6. Dress Up Your Vows

 If the thought of writing and perfecting your vows is totally overwhelming, you don’t have to do it yourself.
-Instead, hire Dent to help you!
+Instead, hire Dent to help you.
 XO Juliet offers a series of packages, from a basic questionnaire and single draft to one-on-one consultations and personal vows for you both.
-There’s also public speaking coaching, if you’ve got the words but need help getting them out in front of an audience, speech-writing for your MOH or best man, and even custom wedding hashtags!
+There’s also public speaking coaching, if you’ve got the words but need help getting them out in front of an audience, speech-writing for your maid of honor or best man, and even custom wedding hashtags.